Wednesday, February 25, 2026

 The Django

-And you weren’t unhappy, not then, and not when dozing on my shoulder on the A Train, or in my arms in bed after maybe puking a bit.
+And you weren’t unhappy, not then, and not when dozing on my shoulder on the train, or in my arms in bed after maybe puking a bit.
 In the near-dawn while you slept I thought: They see us as allies, too, recognizing our surprise, gratitude, safety.

 Those things don’t last but probably shouldn’t.
 The courageous being condemned to grief by their courage.